cometbft/cometbft/spec/p2p/reactor/README.md

 ```

 As part of the startup of a node, all registered reactors are started by the p2p layer.
-And when the node is shutdown, all registered reactors are stopped by the p2p layer.
+And when the node is shut down, all registered reactors are stopped by the p2p layer.
 Observe that the `Service` interface specification establishes that a service
 can be started and stopped only once.
 So before being started or once stopped by the p2p layer, the reactor should